AlejandroNo4/TicTacToe/README.md

 This project is part of the Microverse curriculum "Ruby."
 It is a Tic-Tac-Toe game that the user can play from the terminal.
 According to the instructions, the main objective was to create the game using OOP (Object Oriented Programming), applying Ruby Classes.

-Tic Tac Toe is a two-player game, where to turn by turn, both try to complete a line of their own "token" ("X" or "O") in a 3 x 3 grid.
+Tic Tac Toe is a two-player game, where turn by turn, both try to complete a line of their own "token" ("X" or "O") in a 3 x 3 grid.

 ## Installation